 Amitav Ghosh’s work has been translated into more than thirty languages and he has served on the juries of the Locarno and Venice film festivals.
 His essays have appeared in The New Yorker, The New Republic and The New York Times.
 They have been anthologized under the titles The Imam and the Indian (Penguin Random House India) and Incendiary Circumstances (Houghton Mifflin, USA).
 The Great Derangement: Climate Change and the Unthinkable, a work of non-fiction, was published by the University of Chicago Press in 2016 and was given the inaugural Utah Award for the Environmental Humanities in 2018.

-Amitav Ghosh holds four Lifetime Achievement awards and six honorary doctorates.
+Amitav Ghosh holds five Lifetime Achievement awards and six honorary doctorates.
 In 2007 he was awarded the Padma Shri, one of India’s highest honors, by the President of India.
 In 2010 he was a joint winner, along with Margaret Atwood of a Dan David prize, and 2011 he was awarded the Grand Prix of the Blue Metropolis festival in Montreal.
 In 2018 the Jnanpith Award, India’s highest literary honor, was conferred on Amitav Ghosh.
 He was the first English-language writer to receive the award.
 In 2019 Foreign Policy magazine named him one of the most important global thinkers of the preceding decade.
 In 2024 Amitav Ghosh was awarded the Erasmus Prize and was also elected to the American Academy of Arts and Sciences.